 If you will be traveling in the backcountry during your international trip, or if there’s a chance you’ll have to drink surface water in an urban area, you should filter your water first.
 Many times these sources will be obviously cloudy or silty, and filtering them will be a no-brainer.
 Other times they may look pretty clear, but almost always they’ll contain at least some amount of particulates—and if even a few bugs hide behind a small amount of particulates that’s enough to make you sick.

 While it’s true that using a higher dosage of free chlorine can kill viruses in cloudy as well as clear water (something UV-based treatments cannot do), a microfilter removes that dirt and offers a better, more sustainable way to defend against the risks of undeveloped water sources.

-We recommend a combo treatment strategy using the best-selling MSR® MiniWorks® EX Microfilter to filter out any pathogen-shielding particulates (it’ll also remove bacteria and protozoa), followed by Aquatabs, which kills the viruses.
+We recommend a physical purifier like MSR’s Guardian Purifier, or combo treatment strategy using the best-selling MSR® MiniWorks® EX Microfilter to filter out any pathogen-shielding particulates (it’ll also remove bacteria and protozoa), followed by Aquatabs, which kills the viruses.
 This combination is also available as a complete package in the MSR MiniWorks® Purifier System.

 Avoiding water and food contamination